planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 {: .outcomes }

 >- **Success:** Remain unnoticed by your foes.
->- **Edge:** Adds to Attack bonus during Surprise, or steal/plant that many small items.
+>- **Edge:** Adds to Attack bonus during Surprise, steal or plant that many small items, etc.
 >- **Failure:** They notice you.
 >- **Twists:** *Strain, leave telltale clues, end up in different area, drop gear, etc.*